zhilin-yang/Employee-Management-Webapp-distributed-springcloud-/readme.md

 - **department-service** - a module containing the second of our sample microservices that allows to perform CRUD operation on  departments.
 It communicates with employee-service.
 - **organization-service** - a module containing the third of our sample microservices that allows to perform CRUD operation on organizations.
 It communicates with both employee-service and department-service.

-The following picture illustrates the architecture described above.